 Those joining the parade can do so by arriving at the entrance point ready to go in full costume.
 You can enter the parade either from the east or the south, meaning Sullivan, East Broome, and Canal Streets.
 Arrival times are typically between 6:30p.m. and 9p.m. or you risk missing the parade!

-The parade usually begins at 7 p.m. and lasts until about 11 p.m.
+The parade begins at 7 p.m. and lasts until about 11 p.m.
 The streets are most crowded between Bleecker and 14th Street, so you may want to consider getting there early or trying another place along the route if the area you show up is seems too crowded.

 This is a totally free public event, however, if you want to avoid the crowds and be in a special VIP area to watch the parade, you can purchase tickets here.